Hamburg Area High School Clubs 2023-2024

 The Tri-M music honor society is organized by the guidelines of the National Association for Music Education.
 Tri-M is the shortened version of “Modern Music Makers”.
 Students who are Tri-M members maintain a B average in all classes, and an A average in all music classes.
 Throughout the year, Tri-M members participate in community service projects, some music related and some not.
 Tri-M is open to all music students from grade 9-12, as long as the student is an active participant in at least one HAHS music ensemble.

-Unified Leadership Club - Mrs. Herber and Mrs. Stump-Dalton
+Unified Leadership Club - Mrs. Herber & Mrs. Stump-Dalton

-The mission of the Life Skills Club is to develop a community of understanding and compassion for people of differing abilities.
+The mission of the Unified Leadership Club is to develop a community of understanding and compassion for people of differing abilities.
 Students in the club assist in the classroom, at special events, and possibly on field trips.